woki-wchange/MACoffice365-cleaner/README.md

    `./cleanup_office.sh`

 4. Follow the prompts

 •	The script will first ask if you want to scan and remove leftovers;
 •	After scanning, it will list all detected items and ask for confirmation;
 •	If confirmed, it will remove those files and print the removed paths.

 5. Reboot (recommended)

 After finishing, we recommend you reboot the system and then use Finder to search for Microsoft, Office, or Outlook to ensure no leftovers remain.

 Notes

 •	Use with caution: Deletion is permanent.
 Double-check the listed items before confirming.
 •	Administrator privileges: Some directories in /Library require admin privileges, so you may be prompted for sudo.
 •	Keychain: If you need to remove Office/Outlook credentials, you must do so manually in “Keychain Access” by searching Microsoft, Office, or Outlook.
 •	Customization: If Office/Teams/OneDrive was installed in a custom path or has different names, edit the script accordingly.
-	•	Test environment first: Always recommended to try the script in a non-critical or test environment to be absolutely sure of its effects.

 ##FAQ
 	1. No files found to remove?